top of page

 The SOLVIVA WINTER GARDEN (1983).

-This 30x100' solar greenhouse, 3000 sft (just 1/14th of an acre!) proved that by incorporating warm-blooded animals, we can grow astonishing yields of highest quality food, including meat and eggs, all through the coldest below-zero blizzards, without any back-up fuel.
+This 30x100' solar greenhouse, 3000 sft (just 1/14th of an acre!) proved that by incorporating warm-blooded animals, we can grow astonishing yields of highest quality food, including meat and eggs, all through the coldest below-zero F blizzards, without any back-up fuel.
 No need for burning many cords of fire wood, no need to spend several thousands for heating with propane or oil, or cooling with electric fans.
 Also, without any toxic chemical pesticides.
 It produced an astonishing 60 pounds a week of superb organic salad greens - that's 5 salad servings a week for 200 people, and it was obvious that this production could be greatly increased!

 Even in the worst blizzards, it kept warm enough with just stored solar heat and the body heat of chickens and rabbits - who also provide invaluable CO2 and compost fertilizer, as well as protein.
 With an easy-to-manage, clean, beneficial, deep bedding system for the animals.